60-Second Guide to Managing A Joint Checking Account

 Link Joint Checking Account to Savings

-With communication, some agreed-upon guidelines, careful monitoring, and a safety net for catching mistakes, managing a joint checking account should go smoothly and help the two of you build a solid financial foundation for the years to come.
+With communication, some agreed-upon guidelines, careful monitoring, and a safety net for catching mistakes managing a joint checking account should go smoothly and help the two of you build a solid financial foundation for the years to come.

-A: Your financial futures are now intertwined, but that does not mean you have to share every single financial account.
+Just because you’re with a partner doesn’t mean you have to share every single financial account.
 In fact, sometimes a couple can manage more effectively if some things remain separate.

 Here are some suggestions for a new couple who’s figuring out how to integrate their finances:

-Pool your major resources and expenses.
-To start with an obvious example, you probably wouldn’t get married but each continue to maintain your own apartment.
-In other words, it makes sense to combine the big things like living quarters, and it also makes sense to combine long-term savings accounts, as long as you agree on the purpose of such accounts.
-Also as part of this exercise, look at things like the health care options and retirement benefits offered by your respective employers to see how you can best benefit from these programs as a couple.
+To start with an obvious example, you probably wouldn’t get married, but each continues to maintain your own apartment.
+In other words, it makes sense to combine big things like living quarters and long-term savings accounts as long as you agree on the purpose of such accounts.